meettyj/Tobacco-on-Twitter/log.md

 - Evaluate the models (LR, SVM, RF) on behavior level
 - Analyse reflective data and achieve how can we divide the data
 - Read paper about 'time period in tweets' to see how researchers dealing with the topic
+- Summarize what questions do the current survey have.

 # Results
 ## Alcohol Level